Josh Bell Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.44 team ERA that ranks third across all league pitching staffs.
+- The Twins' 3.34 team ERA ranks third across all league pitching staffs.

-- Twins pitchers combine to give up 30 home runs (0.9 per game), the seventh-fewest in baseball.
+- Twins pitchers combine to give up 30 home runs (0.9 per game), the sixth-fewest in the league.

+- Gray (4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched) gets the start for the Twins, his seventh of the season.

-- His most recent time out was on Saturday against the Kansas City Royals, when the righty tossed 5 2/3 innings, surrendering one earned run while giving up four hits.
+- In his last appearance on Sunday against the Kansas City Royals, the righty threw six innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.